What’s the lowdown?

 The IUD is a small plastic and copper device that, like the Mirena coil, is T-shaped and is inserted into your womb.

 The copper alters the cervical mucus, which makes it more difficult for sperm to reach an egg and survive.
-It can also stop a fertilised egg from being able to implant itself.
+It can also stop a fertilised egg from being able to implant itself into the lining of the womb.

 The copper coil can last from five years to up to 10 years depending on which make of coil you have.